-Grant recipients in the 2013/14 grants cycle will use the following grant procedures and payment process that uses familiar LPOSD No. 84 Requisition for Purchase Order forms.
+Grant recipients will use the following grant procedures and payment process that uses familiar LPOSD No. 84 Requisition for Purchase Order forms.
 Here are the simple steps to purchase materials for grants:

 - Vendor Information